Detailed Season Information

 Antlerless Permits

 Archery antlerless permits can be used during the archery deer season in any county.
 Firearms antlerless permits can be used during all portions of firearms deer season.
-However, some areas are closed to firearms hunting during the antlerless portion.
+However, some areas are closed to firearms hunting during the antlerless portions.

 How Many Archery Antlerless Permits Can You Fill?